eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 full workspaces stopping will be performed.
 Therefore, `/api/system/stop`  API contract changed slightly - now it tries to do the second behavior by default.
 Full shutdown with workspaces stop can be requested with `shutdown=true` parameter.
+When preparation process in finished, `READY_TO_SHUTDOWN` state will be set.

 ## Che Workspace Termination Grace Period